How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 STEP 3: Click on ‘CONFIRM’ to proceed with the download or click on ‘CANCEL’ to discontinue.

-• The signal console shows on going processes.
-An example of a signal console is fig 18.7d.
+• The signal console shows ongoing processes.
+An example of a signal console is Fig. 18 .7d.
 When the operation is complete, a notification will be displayed at the top of the page.
 See fig. 18.7e below for an example.

 (fig. 18.7e)

-How to Make Bulk Delete Of CCI records
+How to Make Bulk Delete of CCI Records

-STEP 1: Select the entries to be deleted by clicking on their check-boxes.
+STEP 1: Select the entries to be deleted by clicking on their check boxes.

 STEP 2: Click ‘Delete Selected’ on the operations drop-down list as in fig. 18.8a below.